+Your benefit will be determined using the normal retirement formula.
 Since your service, and probably your pay, will be less if you retire early, your benefit will be lower than it would be if you continued to work until age 65.
 However, your calculated benefit amount will not be reduced for early payment even though you will likely receive this benefit for a longer period of time.

-Sharon elects to take early retirement at age 60 with 20.5 years of Service and Credited Service.
+Sharon, who was hired in Covered Employment by the County before January 1, 2010, elects to take early retirement at age 60 with 10.5 years of Service and Credited Service.
 Sharon has no purchased service credit.
 She wants to begin receiving monthly benefits right away.
-Her monthly retirement benefit payable at age 65 is determined to be \$650.
+Her monthly retirement benefit payable at age 65 is determined to be \$1,250.00.
 Normally, this amount would be reduced if it were paid beginning at age 60.
-However, Sharon is eligible for special early retirement because the sum of her age and her Service when she ends her employment is 80 or more (60 + 20.5 = 80.5).
-Therefore, Sharon's monthly benefit beginning at age 60 remains \$650.
+However, Sharon is eligible for special early retirement because the sum of her age and her Service when she ends her employment is 70 or more (60 + 10.5 = 70.5).
+Therefore, Sharon's monthly benefit beginning at age 60 remains \$1,250.00.

 To be eligible for the special early retirement benefit, you must meet one of the age and service combinations shown in the table below when your employment ends.
+If you: